 - T cells become activated in the lymph system and, in MS, enter the central nervous system through blood vessels.
 Once there, T cells release chemicals that cause inflammation and damage.
 This results in damage to myelin, nerve fibers and the cells that make myelin.
 T cells are also important to help activate B cells and call on other immune system cells to participate in the immune attack.

 - T regulatory cells, a type of T cell, dampen or turn off inflammation.
 In MS, T regulatory cells do not function correctly and do not effectively turn off inflammation.

-- Cytotoxic or “killer” T cells directly attack and destroy cells bearing certain characteristics
+- Cytotoxic or “killer” T cells directly attack and destroy cells bearing certain characteristics.

-Therapies for MS directed against the immune mediated response
+Therapies for MS directed against the immune-mediated response

-The disease modifying therapies for MS work by various mechanisms, with different therapies having different mechanisms of action.
+work by various mechanisms, with different therapies having different mechanisms of action.
 These mechanisms include:

 - Interfering with the activation of T cells

-- Turning down the inflammation and immune activity
+- Reducing the inflammation and immune activity

 - Blocking the movement of immune system cells